We will be open every day from 10am to 2pm please follow signs for distances and wear a mask(unless exempt).

 NOTICE FOR SHAREHOLDERS

-The Annual General Meeting of Styal Village Community Store, Cafe and Gallery for year ending 31/07/19 will take place at 7pm on MONDAY 16TH DECEMBER 2019 in the Cabin at Earlams.
+The Annual General Meeting of Styal Village Community Store, Cafe and Gallery for year ending 31/07/19 took place at 7pm on MONDAY 16TH DECEMBER 2019 in the Cabin at Earlams.